iamkirankumaryadav/Library/AI/Natural Language Processing.md

 <h3 name="bag">Bag of Words (BoW)</h3>

-- A method for representing text documents as a collection of words.
 - Creates a dictionary of unique words with numbers of occurrences of words in a paragraph or sentence.
 - e.g. well well well, said John. {'well':3, 'said':1, 'john':1}
 - Expressed sentiments of words are defined by polarity.
 Polarity: Positive (+1), Negative (-1) or Neutral (0)
-- In a BoW model, the order of the words is not taken into account, only the frequency of each word.
+- BoW ignores word order and the relationship between words, only the frequency of each word matters.

 <h3 name="tfidf">TF - IDF</h3>